Tsum Valley TrekTsum Valley Trek

 • Manaslu Conservation Area Project Permit Card.

-• All the meals inclusive (14 Breakfast, 14 Lunch, and 13 Dinner)
+• All the meals are inclusive: Breakfast, Lunch, Dinner

-• Government-authorized and licensed trekking guide.
+• Government-authorised and licensed trekking guide.

 • The expenses of the trekking guide include his salary, meals, accommodation, transportation, and insurance.